guidoerfen/miniature-component/README.md

 But you're not really done yet.
 Though you provided a contract by returning an interface implementation in your public methods you don't have the control about "who" is consuming it.
-Without any controll it very easily will result in multiple criss-cross connection spun among the components and thus a very undesrired structure.
+Without any control it very easily will result in multiple criss-cross connection spun among the components and thus a very undesired structure.
 A failure of the architectural task.

 Also, some restrictions about which classes from inside the DI-Container will make sense.